top of page

 Types of Sports Bras

 Compression bras work by pressing the breast tissue close to the chest wall to minimize movement.
-They're usually sized in Small, Medium, Large, etc., and are most commonly seen in pullover styles with fixed straps and no band adjustment.
+They're usually sized in Small, Medium, Large, etc., and are most commonly seen in pullover styles with fixed-length straps and no band adjustment.
 True compression bras are rare in full-bust sizes, as they typically can't provide the structure and support required for higher-impact activity.
+Enell is the only compression brand that comes to mind for the full-bust, currently not available at Kimtimates.

 Best for: Low-impact activity, small cup sizes, or layering over another bra.